bdsinger/pnicorr/README.md

      ([] means optional.)

-Note that metadata is typically restricted to the first few columns as output by the afni/suma program `3dVol2Surf`.
+Note that only the metadata columns are ints and must have no decimal.
+Data must have a decimal, even if it is just `.0`.
+This is the quick and dirty way the file is parsed.

-Each row is a timeseries with its values separated by whitespace. `3dVol2Surf` interpolates voxel timeseries data onto each node (vertex) on a MGH FreeSurfer surface.
-But the rows could be any timeseries data; no spatial information is used (nor is it supplied by any recognized input arguments).
+Each row is a timeseries with its values separated by whitespace.
+The rows can be any timeseries data.
+No spatial information is used (nor available.)